MMACS11DC1-2025/class-exercises-Serene-ee/4.4/main.md

 import turtle
 tur = turtle.Turtle()

+# draw the graphics out more efficiently
 tur.speed(10)

+# ask user for the color of the trees
 treecolor = input("Lets add some trees for decoration.
 What color would You like the tree to be? (orange /pink/ green/ blue)").lower().strip()

+# set up trees
 def draw_treepattern(level, branch_length):

+    # dictionary for the colors for trees
     treetheme =   {"orange":"#FFB533", "pink":"#FCB3F5", "green":"#12C517", "blue":"#BFF5F5"}

+    # as long as not at the leaf level
     if level > 0:

+        #draw branch
         tur.forward(branch_length)
         tur.left(40)
         draw_treepattern(level-1, branch_length/1.61)